 There are staircases down to a crypt either side of the stairs up to the choir.
 Over the high altar, far off at the end of the choir, is Veronese's crowded masterpiece The Martyrdom of Santa Giustina of 1574/5, which has the church in the left background.
 It features, according to Pignatti, 'a flight, nothing less than irritating, of too many angels.'
 The (roped-off) choir also has carved walnut choir stalls of deserved fame by Riccardo Taurigny from 1558/66, and the remains of the saint herself under the high altar.

 The chapel right of choir has a very agitated Pieta of 1689 by Filippo Parodi, who is said to have brought the style of his teacher Bernini to Padua and was responsible for the very baroque reliquary chapel in the Santo.
 The chapel to the left of the choir has a frescoed ceiling by Sebastiano Ricci, the only frescoing in the main church, with some nice trompe l'oeil effects.
-The left hand transept is the Chapel of Saint Luke with his remains and an icon of the Virgin and Child, along with works on the walls by Balestra and Galvani.
+The left hand transept is the Chapel of Saint Luke with the saint's relics in a 14th-century marble Arca and an icon of the Virgin and Child, along with works on the walls by Balestra and Galvani.